 We have relied on and plan to continue to rely on licenses to certain patent rights and other intellectual property from third parties that are important or necessary to the development, manufacture, or commercialization of some of our drug candidates.
 Pursuant to these license agreements, our licensors may also provide us with clinical data required for NDA filings in our licensed territories, besides many other types of support.
 However, some of the licenses may not provide exclusive rights to use such intellectual property in all relevant fields of use and in all territories where we may wish to develop or commercialize our drug candidates and the underlying patents may fail to provide the intended exclusivity.
 As a result, we may not be able to develop, export, or sell our drug candidates outside of the territories stipulated by the license agreements or prevent competitors from developing and commercializing competitive drug candidates in the markets that we hope to address.
 In addition, our licenses may not include rights to all intellectual property relevant to these drug candidates, and as a result, we may need to obtain additional licenses from our existing licensors, which may not be available on an exclusive basis or commercially reasonable terms.
-Otherwise, we will need to spend significant time and resources to redesign our drug candidates or the methods for manufacturing them.
-Moreover, we do not own the background intellectual property rights related to these drug candidates invented prior to the licenses.
+Otherwise, we will need to spend significant time and resources to redesign our drug candidates invented prior to the licenses.
 If our licensors breach our license agreements, we may lack bargaining power to enforce such agreements or obtain adequate remedies.